yanyiwu/cppjieba-webdemo/README.md

 # cppjieba-webdemo

-this demo is writed by node.js
+this demo is written by node.js

 ## install & run